 There are many benefits to shopping online for most people, it’s quick and easy and saves us time which most of us have precious little of.
 However, the difficulty in buying clothes online is not knowing whether they will fit.
 How many of us have ordered two sizes to make sure or to meet the free shipping threshold?
 When we need to send something back it is often free to us and simple to do with a freepost returns label.
 Many of us will assume that as they are in a new condition they will be sold again by the retailer.
 The truth is rather shocking and has made me think twice about over ordering.

 Most large fashion brands offer free returns as an enticement to buy online.
 These costs not only include the freight, but middlemen, sorting and extra staffing and warehousing.
-Returned goods have to be hand evaluated for potential damage and then dry cleaned or steamed before being restocked and often have to be sold at a discounted price too.
+Returned goods have to be hand evaluated for potential damage.
+Then dry cleaned or steamed before being restocked and often have to be sold at a discounted price too.
 They often end up on a warehouse shelf for years before their fate is decided upon.
-This all combines to often make it cheaper and easier for retailers to simply dispose of returned stock rather than resell them.
+This all combines to make it cheaper and easier for retailers to dispose of returned stock rather than resell them.

 of all clothing purchases are returned